 (a) other contractors, suppliers, or service providers of deliverables or services that are similar to the Benchmarked Items and that are available in a comparable market and for a comparable project to the [project];

-(b) any information from a reasonably reputable source, which provides the same or similar benchmarking services as contemplated under this clause 1;
+(b) a reasonably reputable source, which provides the same or similar benchmarking services as contemplated under this clause 1;

 (c) testing the market; or

 (d) any combination of the sources in clauses [1.3(a) to 1.3(c)],